-Monitoring and data collection in higher education by the following four means:

-Student characteristics other than age and gender are monitored at entry to higher education based on administrative data.
+Monitoring and data collection in higher education by the following four means: • Student characteristics other than age and gender are monitored at entry to higher education based on administrative data.
 Completion rates of students are monitored at the end of the first cycle, and data can be broken down by (at least some) characteristics of students other than age and gender.
 Completion rates of students are monitored at the end of the first year of the first cycle, and data can be broken down by (at least some) characteristics of students other than age and gender.
 Participation in the Eurostudent survey.
 Monitoring and data collection in higher education by three of the four mentioned means.
+Monitoring and data collection in higher education by two of the four mentioned means.
 Monitoring and data collection in higher education by one of the four mentioned means.
 No monitoring and data collection in higher education.
+Not applicable Data not available careers

 4.5.
-Policies to ensure effective academic and careers guidance, and psychological counselling
+Policies to ensure effective academic guidance, and psychological counselling

-Public authorities should have policies that enable higher education institutions to ensure effective counselling and guidance for potential and enrolled students in order to widen their access to, participation in and completion of higher education studies.
+Ctobe Public authorities should have policies that enable higher education institutions to ensure effective counselling and guidance for potential and enrolled students in order to widen their access to, participation in and completion of higher education studies.
 These services should be coherent across the entire education system, with special regard to transitions between different educational levels, educational institutions and into the labour market.